Crepesu/IT-Hardware-Sale-Website-Project/README.md

 ## Changelog

-See `CHANGES.md` for the latest set of UI/UX and behavioral changes (updated 2025-09-04 in this repo).
+See `CHANGES.md` for the latest set of UI/UX and behavioral changes (latest entry 2025-09-24).

 ---